Block Persister Service Reference Documentation

 : Logger for recording operations, errors, and warningswriter

-: Slice of transaction metadata objects containing the transactions to writeutxoDiff
+: Slice of transaction objects to writeutxoDiff

 : UTXO set difference tracker (optional, can be nil if UTXO tracking not needed)